-Canon 1000D versus Sony A7S II
+Canon 1000D vs Sony A7S II

-The Canon EOS 1000D (called Canon XS in some regions) and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in June 2008 and September 2015.
+The Canon EOS 1000D (called Canon XS in some regions) and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in June 2008 and September 2015.
 The 1000D is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1000D) and a full frame (A7S II) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 10.1 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is somewhat smaller (1 percent) than the Canon 1000D.
 However, the A7S II is markedly heavier (25 percent) than the 1000D.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the 1000D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1000D) and the Sony FE Lens Catalog (A7S II).
 Mirrorless cameras, such as the A7S II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.